Lucy-Forrest-Lab/hdxer_tutorials_livecoms/README.md

 Finally, we provide a practical discussion of the capabilities and limitations of the HDXer methods, including recommendations for a user's own analyses.

 ## List of Authors
-- S.P.
+- P.S.
 Lee, NINDS, National Institutes of Health, Bethesda, MD, USA
 - R.T.
 Bradshaw, NINDS, National Institutes of Health, Bethesda, MD, USA
 - F. Marinelli, NHLBI, National Institutes of Health, Bethesda, MD, USA
 - K. Kihn, University of Maryland, Baltimore, MD, USA